 Yes we do!
 DTMF, or Dual-Tone Multi-Frequency, tones transmit telephone signals typed in via the telephone keypad.
 These signals can be picked up and interpreted by our telephone software thereby creating an interactive voice response (IVR).
 Would you like to know more about DTMF or IVR?
 Have a look at our Glossary.

 Not yet, although we see that VoIP is becoming increasingly important, we also know that the quality of calls made via VoIP is not yet as high as we want it to be.
 Because we want to ensure the highest call quality we route all calls via the PSTN, the standard landline network, by default.
 However, in some cases, and for virtual landline numbers, we can deliver calls to your VoIP connection – contact us to discuss the possibilities.

 Yes, it’s possible to add one or more fallback destination numbers to your account that can automatically be activated in case there is a problem with your regular destination number.
 We also offer fallback phone numbers for the rare case that there is a problem with your toll-free or virtual landline numbers.

-Each month you will receive one TeleForwarding invoice that clearly displays how many calls have been made to each of your toll-free, freephone or local phone numbers, we even specify whether calls have been made with landline or mobile phones.
+Each month you will receive one TeleForwarding invoice that clearly displays how many calls have been made to each of your Toll Free phone numbers, Freephone numbers or Local phone numbers, we even specify whether calls have been made with landline or mobile phones.
 If you have ordered additional technical services these will also be specified.
 In other words: our invoices are clear, complete and transparent and you will be able to see exactly what you are paying for.

 Our standard payment method is by bank transfer.
 For clients in several countries within the EU we also offer payment options via direct debit.
 For clients outside of the EU it is possible to pay via a deposit in order to limit bank costs.
 Please contact our financial department to the discuss the payment options available to you.